 Els Payne — Before becoming a Trustee Els had been helping Outsiders for some years: at the V-Group gatherings for women, our Jamboree, etc. She originally came to us offering her professional massage skills to our members.
 She runs the Outsiders West Country Lunches with great warmth and enthusiasm and is the coordinator of SHADA, Els contributes in many ways.

 Nicola Howard – Nicola is a very old friend of Tuppy and has always supported her in her work.
-Nicola is employed in marketing quality, normally in the medical world.
+Nicola is commercial director of Salus Global Knowledge Exchange, which aims for healthy sustainable communities for the world, e,g, reducing pollution..
 She hopes to use her skills to benefit Trustees meetings and support us to eventually obtain the funding we deserve.

 Helen Dunman is a teacher at Chailey Heritage Foundation.
 She has responsibility for PSHE (Personal, Social and Health Education).
 CHF includes an all age special school for pupils with severe physical,learning,medical and sensory needs.
 Many students also have Profound and Multiple learning difficulties and most students use Alternative augmentative Communication .Helen believes in giving the best sex education to all students, tailored to each persons individual needs.
 Helen wishes to attract more teachers to SHADA of which she is vice chair.

 Sam Chung is a member of Outsiders, is on the admin team and he helps me improve the club safety and functioning.
 He runs the Midlands lunches.
 He has met his girlfriend through the club and contributes to the Clubhouse.
 He has a full time job as IT manager in local Nottingham schools.